What is Mod Podge Dimensional Magic? This acrylic epoxy-like product is great for making jewelry, gifts and more. Learn more about it here!

 Scroll down to the bottom of the post to get a video all about this fantastic product.
 You'll get to see it in action as well.

-I've been getting a lot of questions about Mod Podge Dimensional Magic, so I thought I would take a blog entry to give you all of the information.
-Even if you don't think you need to know about this amazing product, I promise you, you do.
-Dimensional Magic just plain wonderful.
+I've been getting a lot of questions about this product, so I thought I would utilize a blog entry to give you all of the information.
+Even if you don't think you need to know about this amazing product, I promise you – you do.
+Dimensional Magic is just plain wonderful.
 Like everything Mod Podge.

 What is Mod Podge Dimensional Magic?
 First of all, it's a waterbased product, and it's non-toxic.
 Secondly, it creates an epoxy-like finish on a project surface.
-You can see it in the picture above – it's glassy and three-dimensional, and it adds interest to the surface of your project.
+You can see it in the sample projects or video at the bottom of this post; it's glassy and three-dimensional, and it adds interest to the surface of your project.
 Think Envirotex on a much smaller, less-toxic scale.
 It goes on cloudy but dries completely clear.

 What surfaces can I use it on?
 Just about anything – wood, tin, glass, plastic/acrylic, paper . . . it will dry crystal clear on all of them.